Sauli Niinistö: Russian invasion of Ukraine and accession of Finland to NATO

 On 21 May 2022, Turkish President Recep Tayyip Erdoğan told Niinistö that "overlooking threatening terrorist organisations that pose a threat to a NATO member is not in the spirit of the alliance."
 On the same day, Niinistö, after a telephone conversation with Erdoğan, announced that they were ready for dialogue with Turkey regarding Finland's membership in NATO and that they always condemned terrorism.
 On 1 June 2022, Niinistö stated in a statement regarding Finland's NATO membership that Turkey could address its concerns about terrorism, that it was always open to dialogue and that they always condemned terrorism.
 On 8 June 2022, Niinistö said he was surprised by Turkey's opposition to Finland's NATO membership.
 During Niinistö's presidency, neighbouring military cooperation ties between Finland and Sweden were further strengthened, culminating in joint, rather than separate, NATO accession bids initiated by both countries.
 Amid threats of a veto from the Turkish Government over Sweden's accession, Niinistö stated that he was steadfastly committed to the application being joint and that it would mean that Finland would have to decline the invitation into NATO if Sweden's membership application was vetoed.
 Finland and Sweden signed a trilateral memorandum with Turkey at the NATO summit held in Madrid on 28 June 2022, to address Turkey's security concerns.
-On the same day, Turkey agreed to support the accession bids of Finland and Sweden.
+On the same day, Turkey agreed to support the accession bids of Finland and Sweden. the Turkish government has announced that it will not approve Finland's accession to NATO unless the country extradites individuals allegedly linked to the Kurdistan Workers' Party (PKK) and the Gülen movement.
 During Niinistö's presidency, Finland became a member of NATO on 4 April 2023.